The Energy Mergers & Acquisitions Review: USA

 - preparation of a due diligence summary or other work product.

 In many instances, an environmental consultant is retained to conduct a technical environmental due diligence review.
-Depending on access to a company's facility and personnel and the factors noted above, the technical review can include site visits (e.g., Phase I environmental site assessments) or consist solely of a 'desktop' (i.e., review of written and spoken records only) review.
+Depending on access to a company's properties, facilities and personnel and the factors noted above, the technical review can include site visits (e.g., Phase I environmental site assessments) or consist solely of a 'desktop' (i.e., review of written and spoken records only) review.

 Certain specific considerations for environmental due diligence in energy M&A are outlined below.